 A trip out to Angel Island, now a state park, can make for a very pleasant day of picnicking, biking, hiking, kayaking, and swimming.
-But in the early 1900s it was the

-"Ellis Island of the West," where would-be immigrants, mostly Chinese, could be detained for months.
+But in the early 1900s it was the "Ellis Island of the West," where would-be immigrants, mostly Chinese, could be detained for months.
 During World War II, it served as a prisoner of war camp and later as a missile base.
-Treasure Island was built in 1939 for the Golden Gate International Exposition and was a US Navy base during World War II; it is now once again owned by the city and has recently become San Francisco's newest suburb.
-Yerba Buena Island is a Coast Guard station and is mostly closed to visitors.
-S Ferries from Pier 41
+Treasure Island was built in 1939 for the Golden Gate International Exposition and was a US Navv base during World War II; it is now once again owned by the city and has become one of San Francisco's suburbs, Yerba Buena Island is a Coast Guard station and is mostly closed to visitors.
+Serries from Pier 41